 How does the club foster style, culture and community?

-Should we be thinking about accessible ways queers can connect outside the club as well?
+Should we be thinking about accessible ways that queer people can connect outside of the club as well?

 Yes, definitely, and there are.
 I've joined a few great queer groups on Facebook that people I've befriended at the club added me to.
 We stay hella connected, share relevant memes and sometimes plan nights out together.